The Modern Dance: Recording and production

-Pere Ubu recorded most of their debut album in November 1977 at Suma Studio with engineer Ken Hamann, who would become a longtime collaborator of the band.
+Pere Ubu recorded most of their debut album in November 1977 at Suma Recording with engineer Ken Hamann, who would become a longtime collaborator of the band.
 Burnstein financed the sessions.

 During the recording sessions, executives mistook Ravenstine's EML synthesizer for a technical error or accidental noise bleed.
 They were going to discard the recordings until the band assured them that it was exactly how they wanted the album to sound.
 Hamann detailed the recording process of the album in a 1999 interview with Tape Op:

 [...] mostly close mic'd, with a pair of overheads.
 Snare usually was either from the top or the bottom; the bottom was good.
 The bass drum, the front was usually open and the mic was in the drum.
 And the toms frequently we mic'd from underneath.
 That's the floor tom.
 The other toms we might have done micing from the top.
 Generally speaking, the bottoms of the drums were all removed.
 It removed unwanted resonances, gave them a tighter sound.
 He most often used Neumann KM-56s on the toms and snare and as overheads, with a Beyer dynamic microphone on the kick drum.
 Neumann U-47s were common on bass and guitar amps.
 Allen Ravenstine's EML synthesizer went direct.
 I was quite taken by how he was able to provide exactly the right sound that was needed.

 Some songs were recorded in October 1976 and January, August, and November 1977, while the band was touring.
 "Street Waves" and "The Modern Dance" were released as singles ahead of the album.
 Ravenstine and Thomas described the songs as being already written and easy to record.
-Hamann detailed the recording of the album's closer, "Sentimental Journey" which featured sounds of breaking glass:
+Hamann detailed the recording of the album's penultimate track, "Sentimental Journey" which featured sounds of breaking glass:

 We have a huge, stone fireplace at one end of the studio-it's about 15 feet wide.
 They asked if we could do it.
 We said, 'Sure, why not, as long as you don't hurt yourself.'
 That was done as an overdub.
 At that time, we had 24 tracks, so we had the tracks to spare.

 The original single mix of the track "The Modern Dance" featured a repetitive doll squeak on the rhythm track, which was mixed out and replaced with a railroad spike.
 This was later rectified on the Pere Ubu compilation album Elistism For The People 1975-1978 released in 2015.

 David Thomas described the album as being a collection of standalone songs recorded over a period of time rather than a set of conceptual and interconnected tracks like later Pere Ubu albums, stating "If you’re one of these people who thinks The Modern Dance is the be-all and end-all of Pere Ubu, then you could say [imitating the voice of an annoying person] ‘Oh, well, it’s because it’s before David made everything a concept".